- Independent auditor's report

 To validate the valuation of inventories, we performed test of details on historical costs, actual margins and valuation of obsolete inventories.

-Historical costs were tested through sampling reconciling historical costs with the original purchase invoice.
+Historical costs were tested through reconciling historical costs with the original purchase invoice on a sample basis.
+Hereby, no material differences were noted.

-We assessed whether there were inventories which were sold with a (consistent) negative margin by evaluating recent sales invoices from January and February 2017 to validate management’s assessment and decision whether inventories should or should not be provided for.
+We assessed whether there were inventories which were sold with a (consistent) negative margin by evaluating recent sales invoices from January and February 2019 to validate management’s assessment and decision whether inventories should or should not be impaired.
+Furthermore, we analysed the inventory turnover and compared that to management’s estimates on obsolete inventories.
+These audit procedures have not resulted in findings to be communicated.

 For the allocation of supplier bonuses to the valuation of inventories at cost we recalculated the supplier bonuses per supplier based on supporting contracts.
 The settled supplier bonuses were tested by reconciling them to the bank statements.
-Furthermore we have validated mathematical accuracy of the allocation to inventories as per year end.
+Furthermore, we have validated mathematical accuracy of the allocation to inventories as per year end.
+Finally, we have established that for main suppliers not included in the calculation no supplier bonuses were received and were therefore rigthfully excluded from the calculation of the inventory valuation.
+We have established that in 2019 no credit notes were received for this.

 Report on the other information included in the annual report